 Unlike students, dependents are not automatically enrolled in UHIP.
-You are required to enroll your dependent family member(s) within 30 days of their arrival in Canada.
-You must be enrolled in UHIP in order to enroll your eligible dependents.
+You are required to enrol your dependent family member(s) within 30 days of their arrival in Canada.
+You must be enrolled in UHIP in order to enrol your eligible dependents.

 Booking an Appointment — Step-by-Step Instructions